hcheung01/Bandersnatch-game/README.md

   ]
 }
 ```

-- `POST`  `/game` which allows to start a game given a scenario name as JSON and returns the ID of a game.
+* POST `/game` which allows to start a game given a scenario name as JSON and returns the ID of a game.

+response:
 ```
 {
   "id": "ec6a7bd0-4f45-11e9-9f9d-2dcc58927dae",